-The cache sizes, cache line sizes, and set associativity on different microprocessors are listed in manual 4: "Instruction tables".
-The performance penalty for level-1 cache line contention can be quite considerable on older microprocessors, but on newer processors such as the P4 we loose only a few clock cycles because the data are likely to be prefetched from the level-2 cache, which is accessed quite fast through a full-speed 256 bit data bus.
+The cache sizes, cache line sizes, and set associativity on different microprocessors are described in manual 3: "The microarchitecture of Intel, AMD and VIA CPUs".
+The performance penalty for level-1 cache line contention can be quite considerable on older microprocessors, but on newer processors such as the P4 we are losing only a few clock cycles because the data are likely to be prefetched from the level-2 cache, which is accessed quite fast through a full-speed 256 bit data bus.
 The improved efficiency of the level-2 cache in the P4 compensates for the smaller level-1 data cache.